Jivl00/KIV_ANLP/cv02/README.md

 and words like "Ahoj!" and "ahoj" should be treated as different words but have similar embedding vectors.
 For the purpose of successful unit tests, I kept the original implementation.

-As for the embeddings, <PAD> token is represented as a zero vector and <UNK> token is represented as a random vector (uniform distribution).
+As for the embeddings, &lt;PAD&gt; token is represented as a zero vector and &lt;UNK&gt; token is represented as a random vector
+(uniform distribution).
 And they are not included in the vocabulary size, therefore the size of the vocabulary is the vocab_size + 2.
 Here a little more detailed description would be nice - It would eliminate the need for the discussion at the seminar.